dehlen/Capture/Carthage/Checkouts/PromiseKit/README.md

 * We almost always POST JSON
 * We now have `JSONDecoder`
 * PromiseKit now has `map` and other functional primitives
-* PromiseKit (like Alamofire, but not raw-URLSession) also defaults to having callbacks go to the main thread
+* PromiseKit (like Alamofire, but not raw-`URLSession`) also defaults to having callbacks go to the main thread

 We recommend vanilla `URLSession`.
 It uses fewer black boxes and sticks closer to the metal.
-Alamofire was essential until the three bulletpoints above became true, but nowadays it isn’t really necessary.
+Alamofire was essential until the three bullet points above became true, but nowadays it isn’t really necessary.

 # Support